Skip to main content

 Apparel → T-Shirts → Summer Collection

 Filter at any level to see all SKUs below that point in the hierarchy.
+Each hierarchy level uses tri-state selection (Include, Exclude, Neutral) and includes an (Unassigned) option to find SKUs that don’t have a value set for that hierarchy level.

 Dimension Filtering

 Filter by product attributes like Size, Color, or Material.
+Dimension filter sections appear dynamically based on the dimensions configured in your system.

 Available Dimensions